 2. Digitization and automation of manufacturing

 From robots to digitization of manufacturing to IoT (Internet of Things), technology advancements have shaped the manufacturing landscape over the past decades.
-The Covid-19 pandemic accelerated the need for change to compete in a highly competitive and dynamic environment, as many manufacturers had to dramatically change their product mix to adapt to the recession and supply-chain disruptions.
+The Covid-19 pandemic accelerated the need for change to compete in a highly competitive and dynamic environment.
+Many manufacturers had to dramatically change their product mix to adapt to the recession and supply-chain disruptions.

 While technologies like machine learning and IoT have been rapidly implemented by consumer-facing sectors, many areas of manufacturing have been relatively conservative in implementing these technologies.
 Manufacturers have many opportunities to unlock value and create impact for their companies.